Prowibro/Ideas/README.md

 - WikiSearch: from a certain wikipedia page your objective is to get to another wikipedia page in the least amount of clicks

 ### Silly ideas:
+- Random picture generator: an app that generates random pictures based on certain criteria
-- I am rich application: an application with the sole purpose of proving that you have too much money.
+- I am rich: an application with the sole purpose of proving that you have too much money.
 - Article breakdown: an application that gives you the simplest form of an article, simple in words / short,...
-- VariableNames for programmers: an app that gives you a variable name based on a set of keywords
+- VariableNames generator for programmers: an app that gives you a variable name based on a set of keywords
 - Seek my father: dating app for girls that seeks out guys that look like her father

 ## Contributing